COPLAND & TWAIN

 An American 250 Celebration

-Will the United States grow from its wounds
+Will America grow from its wounds

 to develop a deeper love for our neighbors?